jmetzger/training-kubernetes-docker-en/dockerfile.md

 # Dockerfile

- * Textdatei, die Linux - Kommandos enthält
+ * Textfile, that holds Linux commands
-   * die man auch auf der Kommandozeile ausführen könnte
+   * you could also execute on the command line
-   * Diese erledigen alle Aufgaben, die nötig sind, um ein Image zusammenzustellen
+   * these complete tasks, that are necessary, to assemble an image
-   * mit docker build wird dieses image erstellt
+   * the images are created with docker build